-Employees currently serving in positions designated as "management officials" or "confidential employees" are excluded from the bargaining units in the Department of State, AID, BBG, FAS, APHIS and FCS for which AFSA is the exclusive representative.
+Employees currently serving in positions designated as "management officials" or "confidential employees" are excluded from the bargaining units in the Department of State, AID, USAGM, FAS, APHIS and FCS for which AFSA is the exclusive representative.
 Also excluded from the bargaining units are employees engaged in personnel work in other than a purely clerical capacity.
 Those employees therefore cannot serve as the designated AFSA Post Representative.
 However, they are free to belong to AFSA, to vote in AFSA elections, and to participate in AFSA activities, except to the extent that such participation would create conflict of interest with their official duties.

 The Foreign Service Act (Section 1002(6)) defines "confidential employees" as employees who act in a confidential capacity with respect to an individual who formulates or effectuates management policies in the field of labor-management relations.
 "Management official" (Section 1002(12) is defined as an individual who:

 " is a chief of mission or principal officer;